puppetlabs/puppet/CONTRIBUTING.md

 ### Documentation

-For changes of a trivial nature to comments and documentation, it is not always necessary to create a new ticket in Redmine.
+For changes of a trivial nature to comments and documentation, it is not always necessary to create a new ticket in Jira.
 In this case, it is appropriate to start the first line of a commit with '(doc)' instead of a ticket number.